HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 * Wappalyzer
 * <a hreflang="en" href="https://twitter.com/paulcalvano/status/1454866401781587969">Akamai</a>

 It is worth noting that HTTP Archive and Lighthouse data is limited to the data identified from websites' home pages only, and not site-wide.
-Learn more about our [Methodology](./methodology).
+Learn more in our [Methodology](./methodology) page.

 ## Worldwide connectivity